-As we explain in our amicus brief to the Supreme Court, Obamacare contains an unconstitutional “abortion-premium mandate” that could put millions of Americans into conscience-violating situations where they will be required to pay out of their own pockets a separate premium that must be placed by their insurer into an allocation account designated solely to fund other people’s elective abortions.
+As we explain in our amicus brief to the Supreme Court, Obamacare contains an unconstitutional “abortion premium mandate” that could put millions of Americans into conscience violating situations where they will be required to pay out of their own pockets a separate premium that must be placed by their insurer into an allocation account designated solely to fund other people’s elective abortion.
 The Act explicitly says that no enrollees in plans that cover abortion can decline the coverage for reasons of age, sex or marital status.
 While the Amish are allowed to opt-out of Obamacare’s individual mandate, pro-life citizens are not able to opt out for reasons of moral objection to abortion.
 We argue that this is a classic violation of the Free Exercise Clause.
 So the Obamacare lawsuits on religious-liberty grounds are just beginning.
 This is far from over.

 Why should we believe you?
 The president said differently.

 We read the law, and laid it all out in our Supreme Court amicus brief on behalf of seven medical organizations.
-We summarized our exposé and the president’s word games here.
+We summarized our expose and the president’s word games here.

 Do you dismiss the care of people once they are alive?

 Actually, as advocates for the dignity of human life, we understand that unborn children are human beings who are indeed “alive” and entitled to special protection as the most vulnerable members of the human family.
-Authentic health-care reform must be promoted and enacted in a way that the unborn, the elderly, and the disabled are given the full protection of the law, rather than being treated as disposable at the government’s whim — whether by a politically appointed panel in Washington, D.C., or the bureaucracy of the HHS department.
+Authentic health care reform must be promoted and enacted in a way that the unborn, the elderly and the disabled are given the full protection of the law, rather than being treated as disposable at the government’s whim — whether by a politically appointed panel in Washington, D.C. or the bureaucracy of the HHS department.